 My research brings my doctoral work in law, applied ethics and public sector governance to bear on the regulation of innovative and emerging technologies.
 I am particularly interested in the analysis of different challenges and concerns related to precision and personalized approaches to health care.
 My recent work explores:

 - What role, if any, the state should play in regulating the use of Artificial Intelligence in both the public and private sectors;

 - The regulation and application of Genome Editing, as well as other approaches to Precision Medicine that are emerging as a result of the advancement of AI;

 - Understanding and advancing Public Ethics (particularly in the public service, law and health professions) in light of the rapid and ongoing development of new and highly adaptable technological tools.

-My teaching interests include: Health Law (especially in relation to biotechnology), Legal Ethics and Professionalism, Health Law (including emerging tech), Legal Foundations (including legal research and writing and justice system administration) and Jurisprudence.
+My teaching interests include: Health Law (especially in relation to biotechnology), Legal Ethics and Professionalism, Political Law, Legal Foundations (including legal research and writing and justice system administration) and Jurisprudence.
 My strength in these areas has allowed me to teach courses in law, public policy, political science and philosophy.

 Follow me on Twitter: @IStedman